tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Compendium of Observed Ritual

+Exhaustively complete and exhaustingly pedantic, this book purports to record all known rituals, barring a few diabolical ones censored by the compilers.
+While following the instructions in this book makes ritual casting take much longer (2d4 hours, and you can’t use high arcana to hasten matters along), it can also improve the efficiency of the ritual.
+Roll a d6; on a 6, then the components used to fuel the ritual aren’t expended, as the book describes a method to tap some other power source.

+**Quirk:** Becomes obsessed with pointless ceremony and ritual.

+---

 #### Manual of Enlightened Flesh

 You gain a +1 bonus to all skill checks based on Str, Con, or Dex.